 ABOUT THE PROJECT

-Astronophobia is a survival and puzzle game where both players will have to cooperate to find the antidote for a virus that infected their whole spaceship.
+Astronophobia is a puzzle game where both players will have to cooperate to find the antidote for a virus that infected their whole spaceship.

 They will have to make their way through the ship while avoiding or killing the other occupants.